antnks/sodra-stats/README.md

 `python2 vidurkiai.py`

-If there was only one ZIP - you will get one month output
+If there was only one ZIP - you will get one month detailed output

 If there were more ZIPS - you will get CSV with average salary for given months.
 Can be used for graph plot, like: